FAQ

 No, absolutely not.
 Some of them are in fact completely ludicrous.

 For example if you know any language in which static async enum members are a thing I would love to see it.
-On the bright side, that means that not every single color needs to be the most beautiful tone, and that I don't need to worry about the contrast between some of the colors if one of them is a super weird or even impossible edge case.
+On the bright side, that means that not every single color needs to be the most beautiful tone, and also that I don't need to worry about the contrast between some of the colors if one of them is a super weird or even impossible edge case.

 Some of those colors seem pretty close to each other, is it really possible to tell them apart?

-It is true that some colors would be hard to distinguish in isolation but in actual code tokens are literally surrounded by context.
+It is true that some colors would be hard to distinguish in isolation but in the actual code tokens are literally surrounded by context.
 You'd be surprised how many slight differences you pick up subconsciously after a while.

 But some of them seem pretty much identical?